 I chose our program because I thought that the quality of the professors, the variety of the classes, the diversity of my classmates, and the famous NYU vibe would make this experience unique.
 I was right.

 Which has been the class you most enjoyed?
-And the one in which you learnt the most?
+And the one in which you learned the most?

 What advice would you give to future students of the program?